 A Huffington Post Best Social and Political Awareness Book of the Year, 2010

-My current book manuscript, “Rise of the Constitution,” explores how the Federal Constitution became a site of near unanimous public support in American life.
+My current book manuscript, “Romance of the Constitution,” explores how the Federal Constitution became a site of near unanimous public support in American life.
 In the book, I argue that the dominance and substantive meaning of constitutional veneration are actually relatively recent developments.
 I suggest that this occurred over the course of the twentieth century -- especially against the backdrop of growing American global authority -- and that it had a profound impact on the boundaries of popular politics.
 In addition, the book raises a series of questions that I argue should be central to our conversations about the Constitution: To what degree has constitutional veneration depended on the active suppression of political alternatives?
 And what are the implications of the dominant constitutional culture and its history for contemporary national narratives and institutional possibilities?